reneschoonrok/kubernetes-ml-whiteboard/Readme.md

 Screenshot from the container version: <br>
 ![](/screenshot.jpg)

 I had to switch to nodejs with tesseract.js.
-The OCR is less accurate then the python one which preprocesses with Opencv (I will examine that). <br>
+The OCR is less accurate then the python one which preprocesses with Opencv (I will examine that).
+You can also test it with text on your phone (see phone.jpg) <br>
 The container serves the client app and in the backend it deploys via kubectl and helm3 which are also in the image (see dockerfile) <br>

 The demo is restricted to these words: "grafana", "nginx", "stellar", "tensorflow", "mysql", "helm mariadb", "artifactory", "prometheus", "wordpress" <br>